 Glasgow is a growing city in Scotland, United Kingdom.
-With its oceanic climate, Glasgow has a variety of interesting things to offer and attracts more tourists every year.
-The city is also recognised as Scotland’s music capital by UNESCO.
+With its oceanic climate, Glasgow has various exciting things to offer and attracts more tourists yearly.
+The city is also recognized as Scotland’s music capital by UNESCO.

 Glasgow, located on the River Clyde, is Scotland’s largest seaport.
-It is well known for its Art galleries, Architecture, Culture and is the best destination for the art lover and home to numerous theatres.
-The site is great for shopping, eating and drinking too.
+It is well known for its art galleries, architecture, and culture, and it is the best destination for the art lover and home to numerous theatres.
+The site is excellent for shopping, eating and drinking, too.

 In this article, some places to visit in Glasgow are discussed.